Special Subject Classes (1st - 8th Grade)

 Improves concentration

-Grade Specific handwork may follow this pattern through the years:
+Grade Specific handwork for 1-8 should generally follow this pattern through the years:

 WOODWORKING